Online Bible Study for Your Small Group, Sunday School Class, or Gathering

-Each Bible study has 41 lessons.
+Each Bible study has 41 lessons (sometimes a few more).
 If you meet every week and cover every lesson in order on the week it’s posted, it will take 41 weeks.

 But you don’t have to do it that way.
 Here are three options:

 - On the weeks you meet, cover the lesson for that week.
 (If they want, participants can cover the in-between lessons on the off weeks, but this is optional.)

 - On the weeks you meet, cover the next lesson in the series.
 This means that lessons will be posted faster than you go through them, but that’s okay.
 The lessons will always be online and available for you whenever you wish to use them.

 - Pick the lessons that are the most interesting to you.
 Though there are occasional references to other lessons, you do not need to cover them in order.

 Basically, adapt the study for whatever works for your group.